Connor-McCartney/Connor-McCartney.github.io/_pages/htb/timelapse.md

 <br>

-But again it is password protected.
+But again it is password protected. <br>
+I followed this to install johntheripper: https://github.com/openwall/john/blob/bleeding-jumbo/doc/INSTALL-FEDORA <br>
+Then managed to get the password: thuglegacy